okuhlemadondo/odinproject-Sign-Up-Form/README.md

 ## Features

-Responsive Layout: While this project isn’t optimized for mobile devices, the desktop layout is carefully structured to provide a clean and accessible user experience.
+Responsive Layout: While this project isn’t yet optimized for mobile devices, the desktop layout is carefully structured to provide a clean and accessible user experience.

 #### Custom Styling: